About Bluff Dale — In Depth

 Frequently Asked Questions

 To register to vote in Bluff Dale, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Erath County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
-For local municipal elections in Bluff Dale, contact the Erath County Clerk's office for schedules and ballot information.
+For local county and state elections (Bluff Dale is an unincorporated community in Erath County and does not hold municipal elections), contact the Erath County Clerk's office for schedules and ballot information.

-Property records for Bluff Dale, Texas are maintained by the Erath Tax Assessor-Collector's Office and the Erath County County Clerk.
+Property records for Bluff Dale, Texas are maintained by the Erath Tax Assessor-Collector's Office and the Erath County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Erath County, including parcels in Bluff Dale.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Erath County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Erath County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Texas counties provide online property record searches through their county websites.
-For in-person requests, visit the Erath County offices at the county courthouse.
-The Erath County Treasurer handles property tax payments and tax sale information.
+The Erath County Tax Assessor-Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Bluff Dale, Texas residents are available through both county and state offices.
 The Texas Department of State Health Services, Vital Statistics, located in Austin, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Texas.
 Orders can be placed online, by mail, or in person.
 Locally, the Erath County Clerk's office issues marriage licenses and maintains marriage records for Erath County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.